bdtinc/maskcam/README.md

 docker-compose up -d
 ```

-Wait a couple minutes so that all containers are built and running, and then you can open a browser and visit the frontend:
+Wait a couple minutes after issuing the command to make sure that all containers are built and running.
+Then, check the IP of the new docker server by issuing `ifconfig` and finding the IP of the `docker0` interface.
+(Typically, it looks something like `172.17.0.1`.)

+Next, open a web browser and enter the server IP to visit the frontend webpage:
 ```
 http://<server IP>:8501/
 ```
-If you see a `ConnectionError` in the frontend, wait a couple more minutes and reload the page, the backend
-container can take some time to finish the database setup.
+If you see a `ConnectionError` in the frontend, wait a couple more minutes and reload the page.
+The backend container can take some time to finish the database setup.

-*NOTE:* If you're setting up a remote instance like an AWS EC2, make sure you have ports `1883` and `8501` open for inbound and outbound traffic.
+*NOTE:* If you're setting the server up on a remote instance like an AWS EC2, make sure you have ports `1883` and `8501` open for inbound and outbound traffic.

 ### Setup a device with your server